fahimc/Strict/README.md

 var customerHasJob = Strict(Strict.TYPE.BOOLEAN);
 ```

 This will turn your variable into a Strict object.

+Strict takes one parameter which is the type that you want to set the variable or object.

 To set the value use the 'value' property: